junxit/us-congress-bills-110/bill.md

 ## Preamble

 - Whereas, on January 8, 2007, the University of Florida Gators won the 2006 Bowl Championship Series national title with a stunning 41–14 defeat over the Ohio State University Buckeyes;
-- Whereas the University of Florida is the premier academic institution in the State of Florida;
+- Whereas the University of Florida is one of the premier academic institutions in the State of Florida;
 - Whereas the University of Florida football program celebrated its 100th Anniversary this season;
 - Whereas the University of Florida Gators captured the South Eastern Conference (SEC) Championship title on December 2, 2006;
 - Whereas the University of Florida won the NCAA Championship title in basketball in April 2006;